Hearing Hub Discovery Academy for Deaf and Hard of Hearing children

 About our Partners

-1. Parents of Deaf Children (PODC) is a non-profit organisation, that empower parents in NSW and the ACT to support their deaf/hearing-impaired children in reaching their full potential through information, support networks and representation.
+1. Parents of Deaf Children (PODC) is a non-profit organisation, that empower parents in NSW and the ACT to support their deaf children in reaching their full potential through information, support networks and representation.
 If you would like to learn more about PODC visit the PODC website, or sign up for free to become a PODC member.

 2. The Australian Hearing Hub (AHH) unites researchers, educators, clinicians and innovators with expertise in linguistics, audiology, speech pathology, cognitive and language sciences, psychology, nanofabrication and engineering sciences.
 The AHH mission is to optimise hearing health for all and transform life outcomes for people with hearing loss, by collaboration among a community of organisations dedicated to hearing research, innovation, education and practice.
 AHH has proudly sponsored the DHH program since it began in 2018.
 To find out more visit the AHH website.